"Our sorrows and wounds are healed only when we touch them with compassion."

 sell my soul to the current dysfunctional model of delivering mental health care that exists in many areas of the system today.
 In a world where being self employed is as risky as ever, given the costs of expenses like health care and housing, I know that this is for me, one more s-hero's journey."First do no harm."

 I've worked in the field of healing for decades.
 I've seen a lot.
 A lot I love about my profession and a lot I don't.
-I've decided against working in group and corporate settings at this time in my career because doing so burned me out and left me somewhat jaded about our industry.As a member of a group practice
+The wisdom I've gained working in settings where I DIDN'T feel in practice alignment, has given me the voice and words I've needed to at this time in my career stand up for myself as well as my clients!As a member of a group practice

 , I felt like I was in a mill, on a wheel, having to run so fast to keep up that my clients weren't getting my best self.
 Hearing clients complain about other practitioners not listening to them because they were so in a rush to finish their session and feeling badly when I know I'm rushing them because there is always someone right behind them!
 I don't know if most psychiatrists or therapists realize it or not, but most of our clients are not up to the task of being forthright enough with us when they are unhappy with our care.
 I think it's reasonable for a client to expect us to engage with them fully during our minutes with them, not distracted or too tired to listen carefully and work fully towards problem solving and whatever is required to help a client get better.Or in another mental health care environment